For Patients & Caregivers

 For Healthcare Professionals

-Aromatherapy involves the use of aromatic plant oils (essential oils) to stimulate the olfactory sense to improve psychological states and well-being.
+Aromatherapy involves the use of aromatic plant oils (essential oils) to stimulate the olfactory sense for improving psychological states and well-being.
 Traditionally, this practice has been based on holistic principles.
 It has also become a popular component of complementary therapies and is practiced by specially trained nurses or allied health professionals.

 Established aromatherapy programs have been implemented at some hospitals for acute-care interventions in both outpatient and inpatient settings.
 In a retrospective effectiveness study of nurse-delivered aromatherapy, the use of essential oils resulted in clinical improvements for patient-reported pain, anxiety, and nausea, and other symptoms (1).
 The majority of treatments were administered via nasal inhalation, with lavender or ginger being used most frequently.
 Sweet marjoram was found to have the greatest effect for pain, while lavender and sweet marjoram had anxiolytic benefits, and ginger produced the best relief of nausea.
 However, ginger aromatherapy did not significantly decrease nausea in pediatric cancer patients (26) or chemotherapy-induced nausea and vomiting in breast cancer patients, although it significantly improved measures of global health status, role functioning, and appetite loss (3).
 Cancer patients using aromastick inhaler devices have also reported reduced anxiety, stress, nausea, and improved sleep (2).
 In an inpatient acute leukemia unit, a preliminary study of aromatherapy found reduced tiredness, drowsiness, depression, and anxiety, as well as improved appetite and well-being (27).
 In thyroid cancer patients who underwent radioactive iodine therapy, lemon and ginger essential oil inhalation appeared to increase saliva secretion (4).
 However, a large double-blind trial of inhalation aromatherapy during radiation treatments did not show benefits on anxiety (5), and lavender aromatherapy as a perioperative adjunct did not improve anxiety, depression, pain, and sleep in women undergoing microvascular breast reconstruction (29).